How do I share with others using Dropbox?

 With Dropbox, you can pick and choose how you share your most important files and folders.

-If you need others to give feedback or collaborate on your work, you can give them edit access.
-But if you don’t want others to make changes, you can share view-only links instead.
+If you need others to give feedback on your work, you can give them edit access to your shared folder.
+But if you don’t want others to edit your work, you can share links instead, which will give them view-only access.

 And you never have to worry about the safety of your files.
 You can share files securely by giving only certain people access to your file (this is called “authenticated sharing”).
 This limits who recipients can share those files with and it means they’ll have to sign in to view your file.